huggingface/transformers/docs/source/en/model_doc/bark.md

 ##### Performance comparison

-Flash Attention 2 is also consistently faster than Better Transformer, and its performance improves even more as batch sizes increase, as the following diagram shows.
+The following diagram shows the latency for the native attention implementation (no optimisation) against Better Transformer and Flash Attention 2.
+In all cases, we generate 400 semantic tokens on a 40GB A100 GPU with PyTorch 2.1.
+Flash Attention 2 is also consistently faster than Better Transformer, and its performance improves even more as batch sizes increase:

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ylacombe/benchmark-comparison/resolve/main/Bark%20Optimization%20Benchmark.png">